HASE-Group/.github/profile/README.md

 Follow the installer instructions, selecting 'Install for Everyone' on the option page.

-If you do not have root access:
+If you do not have root access, run the installer without sudo:

-Run the installer:   java -jar HASEIII_Setup.jar
+    java -jar HASEIII_Setup.jar

 Follow the installer instructions, selecting Select 'Install for Just Me' in the installation options.
 Make sure you choose an appropriate installation directory (e.g. not /opt in MAC OS X).
 After the installer finishes in this mode, you will have to make your own alias to /HaseInstallDirectory/bin/Hase to be able to run Hase (e.g. in .bash_profile).

 ### Model Files

 A collection of "official" models are provided in the https://github.com/HASE-Group/hase_iii_models repository along with associated documentation.

-Each model is a git sub-module therefore when cloning this repository with git the --recurse-submodules should be used.
+Each Model is a git sub-module, therefore when cloning this repository --recurse-submodules should be used.
 Alternatively individual models can be cloned from individual model repositories.

 ### Running HASE3